mcantelon/node-calais/README.md

     var calais = new Calais('<YOUR API KEY>', {'cleanResult': false})

+By default, node-calais will return fetched results as a Javascript object.
+Alternatively, the Calais standard "outputFormat" input parameter can be set to standard output formats (see Calais documentation).

-Any Calais input parameter can be passed, as well as the 'cleanResult' parameter (which can be set to false to show the raw Calais result).
+Any standard Calais input parameter can be passed as an option, as well as the 'cleanResult' parameter which will return a simplified Javascript object if "outputFormat" hasn't been set to something other than the default ('object').

 ## Test ##